CraCaNN/AR2M/README.md

 * 2x Force Sensitive Resistors (Rated for 0-10kg)
 * 1x Tiny 2040 (the Tiny 2350 should work and I can confirm that the program compiles when using the `Raspberry Pi Pico 2` board, will confirm if it actually works when I've built another instrument using the Tiny 2350)

+The codebase is made up of 2 main sections, the music logic code, and the user interface\
+The music logic handles what note to play, when to change note, and anything that sends MIDI.
+This makes up the core functionality of the controller.\
+The user interface code allows the user to interact with the instrument, setting the key, and changing ribbon behaviour.
+Technically this aspect of the code & hardware isn't required to operate the controller but makes it much easier to interface with and see what is happening with the instrument.

-The softpot controls which note you play, by default this is Quantized to the key of C
+The softpot (main ribbon/gets position) controls which note you play, by default this is Quantized to the key of C
 - The key can be changed at any point
 - There is also a pitch bend only mode where only pitch bend after the first note (Requies a patch that works around this feature in your choice of synth)